maximbaz/dotfiles/README.md

 > Using iconic font to fit a lot of info even on laptop screens.

-☑ Automatically renumber tmux sessions.

-> Helps when terminals are being opened & closed a lot during the day.

 ☑ Automatically change terminal's background color based on the ssh host.

 > Terminal turns red when you are on production, yellow on staging, etc.